Safety Tips

 Never share bank account numbers, credit card details, or access to financial accounts.

-Be wary of anyone offering investment opportunities or cryptocurrency schemes, especially if they promise high returns.
+Be wary of anyone offering investment opportunities or cryptocurrency schemes, especially promising high returns.

 If you're in immediate danger, contact emergency services:

-For platform-related safety concerns, use our reporting tools or email safety@whereadultsmeet.com
+For platform safety concerns, use our reporting tools or email safety@wam.au

 We verify user identities to reduce fake profiles and catfishing attempts.

-Our safety team monitors the platform around the clock to detect suspicious activity.
+Our safety team monitors the platform to detect and act on suspicious activity.

-Report concerning behavior with one click.
+Report concerning behaviour with one tap.
 We investigate every report promptly.

-Control who can see your profile and what information you share.
+Control who can see your profile, your photos, and what information you share.

 National sexual assault, family and domestic violence counselling line